BeamlakB/Juvenile_salmon_size_estimation/README.md

 # Juvenile Salmon Size Estimation

-Simple workflow for estimating juvenile salmon size using stereo camera data from ZED recordings.
+A workflow for estimating juvenile salmon size using stereo camera data from ZED recordings.

 ## Project overview